grpc/proposal/A71-xds-fallback.md

 of the xDS control plane may cause significant disruption in the service mesh inter-component connectivity and cause wider outages.

-Current xDS implementation in gRPC uses a single global instance of the XdsClient class to communicate with the xDS control plane.
+The current xDS implementation in gRPC uses a single global instance of the XdsClient class to communicate with the xDS control plane.
 This instance is shared across all channels and xDS-enabled gRPC server listeners to reduce overhead by providing a shared cache for xDS resources and reducing the number